everscale-org/docs/src/develop/smart-contracts/locklift-setup.md

 ## Locklift

 To improve the development experience, you will need tools and utilities to compile, deploy and test your Everscale contracts.

 Let's consider Locklift as an example tool.
-It is a development environment like Hardhat or Truffle and it uses the specified T-Sol compiler to build all project contracts.
+It is a development environment like Hardhat or Truffle and it uses the specified TON Solidity Compiler to build all project contracts.

 With Locklift, you get:
 - Network management for working with any networks (main, test, local, ...)
 - Automated contract testing
 - Handy wrappers around Everscale smart contracts
 - Custom givers support